-Adirondack Harvest is a community organization formed out of concern for the loss and abandonment of farmland in the Adirondacks.
+Adirondack Harvest, now a Cornell Cooperative Extension program, was formed out of concern for the loss and abandonment of farmland in the Adirondacks.
 Members realized that to keep local food available and to preserve the scenic vistas that farmland provides, farming needs to be profitable.
-Founding members also had a strong commitment to sustainable farms and wanted to insure that farm-fresh food is available.
-To that end, we promote the goods and services of our members while operating as a program of Cornell Cooperative Extension of Essex County.
+Founding members also had a strong commitment to sustainable farms and wanted to ensure that farm-fresh food is available.
+To that end, we promote the goods and services of our members while operating as a CCE Essex program.

 Since its inception in 2001, Adirondack Harvest has grown to encompass Clinton, Essex, Franklin, Hamilton, Warren, St. Lawrence, Lewis and Jefferson counties in northeastern New York.
 These counties contain major sections of the Adirondack Park and the Champlain Valley.
 Other portions of counties located within the Adirondack Park are also participating members including Herkimer, Oneida, Saratoga and Washington.